 Manage Your Online Profiles

 You probably already have profiles, whether or not you created them yourself, on sites like Avvo and Lawyers.com.
-Your firm also probably has a profile on Google My Business.
+Your firm also probably has a profile on Google Business Profile.
 These sites have become online communities where clients can share their experiences and view the reviews, practice areas, and experience levels of different lawyers.